The Zombies: 1961–1964

+Origin of band name

-Their original name was the Mustangs, but they quickly realised that there were other groups with that name.
-It was Arnold who came up with the Zombies, according to Blunstone.
-When Argent was asked about the origins of the band's name in a 2015 interview with PopMatters journalist J.C.
-Maçek III, Argent said, "Well, we chose that name in 1961 and, I mean, I knew vaguely that they were: sort of, you know, the Walking Dead from Haiti and Colin didn't even really know what they were."
-Argent explains, "It was [original bass guitarist] Paul [Arnold] that came up with the name.
+Originally named the "Mustangs", the band soon realised that other groups had that name.
+According to Blunstone, "Every young band wants an original name.
+We were just in our teens.
+We tried the Mustangs.
+To be honest, I didn’t really know what a zombie was".
+"It was Arnold who came up with "the Zombies".
+Argent said "Well, we chose that name in 1962 and, I mean, I knew vaguely that they were: sort of, you know, the Walking Dead from Haiti and Colin didn't even really know what they were".
+"It was Paul [Arnold] that came up with the name.
 I don't know where he got it from.
-He very soon left the band after that."
-However, Arnold also left his mark with the name.
-"I thought this was a name that no one else is going to have.
+He very soon left the band after that".
+Arnold explained the name, saying, "I thought this was a name that no one else is going to have.
 And I just liked the whole idea of it.
-Colin was wary, I'm sure, at the beginning, I know, but I always, always really, really liked it."
+Colin was wary, I'm sure, at the beginning, I know, but I always, always really, really liked it".

+Arnold lost interest in the band, choosing to leave to become a physician; he was replaced by Chris White, a friend of Arnold's older brother Terry.
+As Atkinson later described: "[Arnold] wasn't terribly dedicated.
+He liked the idea of being in a group, and he liked playing bass, but to be honest [he] was a little lazy.
+He didn't like to rehearse very much."

+Recording contract

-Arnold lost interest in the band and chose to leave to become a physician; he was replaced by Chris White.
-After winning a beat-group competition sponsored by the London Evening News, they signed a recording contract with Decca and recorded their first hit, "She's Not There".
-It was released in mid-1964 and peaked at number 12 in the UK, becoming their only UK Top 40 hit.
-The tune began to catch on in the United States and eventually climbed to number 2 in early December.
-It sold over one million copies, and was awarded a gold disc by the RIAA.
+In May 1964 the band won a £250 cash prize in a beat-group competition organised by the Watford Borough Council and sponsored by the London Evening News.
+They signed a recording contract with Decca and recorded their first hit, "She's Not There".
+It was released in mid-1964 and peaked at No. 12 in the UK, becoming their only UK Top 40 hit.
+The tune began to catch on in the United States and eventually climbed to No. 2 in early December.
+It sold over one million copies and was awarded a gold certification by the Recording Industry Association of America (RIAA).